Chinese conglomerate HNA sues exiled tycoon Guo

 "If it's just me speaking, that's no good," he said in a livestreamed video.
 "Only their replies can prove the value and the truth of the matter.
 This is critical."

-Guo is also being sued in New York for defamation by the chairman of property developer SOHO China, Pan Shiyi, and prominent journalist Hu Shuli.

-He has provided scant evidence to back up his accusations, but his standing as a former billionaire insider, and his close ties with a disgraced former senior intelligence official, have made him a centre of attention in Beijing political circles.

-The Chinese government requested that Interpol issue a global "red notice" for Guo's arrest in April.
-(Reporting by Philip Wen and Matthew Miller; Editing by Paul Tait and Edmund Klamann)
+Reporting by Philip Wen and Matthew Miller; Editing by Paul Tait and Edmund Klamann